Predictable-Dialogs/agent-embed/js/README.md

 ## Standard

-You can get the standard HTML and Javascript code by clicking on the "HTML & Javascript" button in the "Share" tab of your agent.

-There, you can change the container dimensions.
  Here is a code example:

 ```html
 <script type="module">